Top-Level Domains (TLDs) for the Chinese market

-- TLD (Top Level Domain) is the part domain name that comes after the "DOT", e.g. .com, .net, .etc.
+- TLD (Top Level Domain) is the part of the domain name that comes after the "DOT", e.g. .com, .net, .etc.

-- Domain is that come before the TLD. ", e.g. "mydomain" in mydomain.com
+- Domain is that comes before the TLD. ", e.g. "mydomain" in mydomain.com

 - The Domain name is the domain + TLD., e.g. mydomain.com